ietf-wg-cellar/matroska-specification/notes.md

 ## Block Timestamps

-A `Block Element` and `SimpleBlock Element` timestamp is the time when the decoded data of the first frame in the `Block`/`SimpleBlock` **MUST** be presented if the track of that `Block`/`SimpleBlock` is selected for playback.
+A `Block` element and `SimpleBlock` element timestamp is the time when the decoded data of the first frame in the `Block`/`SimpleBlock` **MUST** be presented if the track of that `Block`/`SimpleBlock` is selected for playback.
 This is also known as the Presentation Timestamp (PTS).

-The `Block Element` and `SimpleBlock Element` store their timestamps as signed integers, relative to the `Cluster\Timestamp` value of the `Cluster` they are stored in.
+The `Block` element and `SimpleBlock` element store their timestamps as signed integers, relative to the `Cluster\Timestamp` value of the `Cluster` they are stored in.
 To get the timestamp of a `Block` or `SimpleBlock` in nanoseconds, the following formula is used:

     ( Cluster\Timestamp + ( block timestamp * TrackTimestampScale ) ) *
     TimestampScale

-The `Block Element` and `SimpleBlock Element` store their timestamps as 16-bit signed integers, allowing a range from "-32768" to "+32767" Track Ticks.
+The `Block` element and `SimpleBlock` element store their timestamps as 16-bit signed integers, allowing a range from "-32768" to "+32767" Track Ticks.
 Although these values can be negative, when added to the `Cluster\Timestamp`, the resulting frame timestamp **SHOULD NOT** be negative.

-When a `CodecDelay Element` is set, its value **MUST** be substracted from each `Block` timestamp of that track.
+When a `CodecDelay` element is set, its value **MUST** be substracted from each `Block` timestamp of that track.
 To get the timestamp in nanoseconds of the first frame in a `Block` or `SimpleBlock`, the formula becomes:

     ( ( Cluster\Timestamp + ( block timestamp * TrackTimestampScale ) ) *